CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 $2 = {<text variable, no debug info>} **0xf7e04f80** <exit>
 gdb-peda$ quit
 ```
-It should be noted that even for the same program, if we change it from a `Set-UID` program to a
-non-`Set-UID` program, the `libc` library may not be loaded into the same location.
-Therefore, when we
-debug the program, we need to debug the target `Set-UID` program; otherwise, the address we get may be
+&emsp; It should be noted that even for the same program, if we change it from a `Set-UID` program to a non-`Set-UID` program, the `libc` library may not be loaded into the same location.
+Therefore, when we debug the program, we need to debug the target `Set-UID` program; otherwise, the address we get may be incorrect.
-incorrect.

 **Running gdb in batch mode**.
-If you prefer to run `gdb` in a batch mode, you can put the `gdb` commands
-in a file, and then askgdbto execute the commands from this file:
+If you prefer to run `gdb` in a batch mode, you can put the `gdb` commands in a file, and then askgdbto execute the commands from this file:
 ```
 $ cat gdb_command.txt
 break main